yassinedoghri/astro-i18next/README.md

 Sets a url within a given locale.
 If the locale param is not specified, the current locale will be used.

+> **Note**
+>
-**Note:** This should be used instead of hard coding urls for internal links.
-It will take care of setting the right url depending on the locale you set.
+> This should be used instead of hard coding urls for internal links.
+It will
+> take care of setting the right url depending on the locale you set.

 ```astro
 ---